GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Method

 \subsection{Discussion and Analysis}

-\xhdr{Node classification tasks} While \ours mainly focuses on graph classification, it is readily adaptable for node classification.
-Instead of generating graph-level features, \ours can produce node-specific invariants.
-We use transform functions on a graph and identify the distribution shift for each node as mixture components, which is consistent with the objective in Equation~\ref{eq:obj}.
+\xhdr{Node classification tasks} While we introduce our method following a graph-level task setting, \ours is readily adaptable for node-level tasks.
+Instead of generating graph representations, \ours is capable of producing node-level invariant representations.
+Additionally, we apply stochastic transform functions to the subgraph containing a target node and identify its shift components, which is consistent with the objective in Equation~\ref{eq:obj}.

-\xhdr{Intepretability} The gating model of \ours predicts the mixture components indicating the distribution shifts posed on the node or graph instance.
-This offers interpretations and insights into distributions shifts of unknown datasets.
-In contrast, the prevailing research on GNN generalization~\citep{dir,gsat,ciga,eerm} often lacks proper identification and analysis of distribution shifts prevalent in real-world datasets.
-This missing piece results in a gap between human understanding on the graph distribution shifts and the actual distribution dynamics.
-To fill the gap, we provide an in-depth study in the experiments to show the insights of \ours into the intricate nuances of real graph distributions.
+\xhdr{Interpretability} The gating model of \ours predicts the shift components on the node or graph instance, which provides interpretations and insights into the distribution shifts in unknown datasets.
+In contrast, existing research on GNN generalization~\citep{dir,gsat,ciga,eerm} often lacks proper identification and analysis of distribution shifts prevalent in real-world datasets.
+This creates a gap between human understanding of graph distribution shifts and the actual graph dynamics.
+To bridge this gap, we offer an in-depth study of the experiments to demonstrate \ours' insights into the complexity of real graph distributions.

-\xhdr{Computational cost} Consider the scenario where we use an individual encoder for each expert.
-The forward process of $f$ involves $O(K)$ forward times using the weighted sum aggregation (or $O(1)$ if using the maximum selection).
-Since we extend the dataset to $(K+1)$ times larger than the original data, the computation complexity is $O(K^2|\mathcal{D}_s|)$ , where $|\mathcal{D}_s|$ is the size of source dataset.
+\xhdr{Computational cost} The forward process of $f$ requires $O(K)$ encoder passes, using the weighted sum aggregation from $(K+1)$ expert outputs.
+Since the extrapolation process increases the dataset size by a factor of $(K+1)$, the training computation complexity is $O(K^2|\mathcal{D}_s|)$, where $|\mathcal{D}_s|$ is the size of the source dataset.